tfabris/BlueGigaEmpeg/README.md

 When connected to this serial terminal interface, everything you type is sent to the Bluetooth chip as a command, and all of the chip's responses are shown on your screen.
-You will also see all commands that the Arduino sends to the Bluetooth chip automatically, and see all of the chip's responses.
+You will also see all commands that the Arduino sends to the Bluetooth chip automatically, and see all of the chip's responses to them.

 ####  Power up sequence (startup order) for Arduino debugging: